jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 This code is preserved between reboots, eliminating accidental loss of your code while developing.

+For many boards, when CircuitPython finishes installing, or you plug a CircuitPython board into your computer with CircuitPython already installed, the board shows up on your computer as a USB drive called `CIRCUITPY`.
+This will happen with boards that natively support USB.
+The `CIRCUITPY` drive is where your code and the necessary libraries and files will live and you can treat it much like any USB drive.

+But some boards, specifically the ones that don't support native USB, cannot present a `CIRCUITPY` drive.
+This includes boards using ESP32 or ESP32-C3 microcontrollers.
+On these boards, there are alternative ways to transfer and edit files.
+You can use the Thonny or Mu editor, or use the `ampy` tool.

+Here's what you have to know about using CircuitPython **without native USB support**:

+* No disk drive `CIRCUITPY` for drag-n-drop file moving, files must be moved via a special tool such as `ampy` that 'types' the file in for you via the REPL
+* You only get a REPL connection!
+No HID keyboard/mouse or other USB interface

 Sources:
 * [CircuitPython vs MicroPython: Key Differences][05]
 * [Time to Say Goodbye to Arduino and Go On to Micropython/ Adafruit Circuitpython?][07]